 2022 | 2023 Academic Year

 The Office of Teaching and Learning is pleased to announce another year of the Flexible Teaching Awards.
-Changes have been made to the process for this year.
-We look forward to seeing another round of excellent nominations.
+We look forward to seeing nominations from a variety of courses.
+New applicants are encouraged!

 • 1st place | $3,000